Hong Kong protesters sing Star Spangled Banner in appeal to Trump for help

 Last month Trump suggested China should “humanely” settle the problem in Hong Kong before a trade deal is reached with Washington.
 Earlier Trump called the protests “riots” that were a matter for China to deal with.

-Sunday’s protest was peaceful, compared with some rallies that have turned violent in recent weeks, with police responding with at times water cannon, rubber bullets and tear gas.
-Riot police stood their lines in a standoff in the Central MTR station, near Sunday’s march, where several protesters were detained.
+Sunday’s protest was peaceful.
+Police have responded to violence in recent weeks with water cannon, rubber bullets and tear gas.

+Riot police cleared the Central MTR station, near Sunday’s march, where several protesters were detained and staff announced “a serious incident”.

+Metro stations have been attacked recently because of televised scenes of police beating protesters on a train on Aug.
+31 as they cowered on the floor.

 “With the U.S. locked in a trade war with China at this point in time, it’s a good opportunity for us to show (the United States) how the pro-China groups are also violating human rights in Hong Kong and allowing police brutality,” said Cherry, 26, who works in the financial industry, as protesters marched towards the nearby U.S. Consulate.